Why is hypoglycemia the elephant in the room?

 The moral of the parable is that “experts” may lay claim to absolute truths based on their subjective experience while ignoring contradictory evidence.
 This fable holds so true when the subject of hypoglycemia comes forward either in a conversation or the written word.
 Most likely this occurs because there are many types of hypoglycemia and many causes, so advice often seems confusing and conflicting.
 What is certain is that hypoglycemia is one of the most perplexing, complicated, misunderstood, and misdiagnosed conditions of the 21st century.
 It’s not clearly understood by many in the medical profession, who often diagnose and treat patients by addressing symptomatic aspects of hypoglycemia versus the root causes.

 The Hypoglycemia Support Foundation has been a patient’s advocate for almost four decades.
 Because we were founded by a patient, we have a special understanding and approach that places YOU at the center of the conversation.
 Informed by decades of direct experience with the condition, we emphasize diet and lifestyle solutions for controlling and eliminating hypoglycemia, in addition to what modern medicine has to offer.
-In addition to identifying and sharing important patient narratives, we also bring together the expert opinions of diverse health care leaders who challenge the status quo and look to the source of metabolic disorders (such as blood sugar dysregulation).
+Identifying and sharing important patient narratives, we also bring together the expert opinions of diverse health care leaders who challenge the status quo and look to the source of metabolic disorders (such as blood sugar dysregulation).
 We believe in the power of community and that powerful networks are essential to healthcare, healing and staying healthy.